DFU restore Apple Silicon Macs with macvdmtool

 -

-Launch Apple Configuration 2 and install the “Automation Tools”.
+Launch Apple Configurator 2 and install the “Automation Tools”.

 -

-Connect the host and target Macs together via an official Apple USB-C charging cable.
-The cable must be plugged into the DFU port on both ends.
+Connect the host Mac and target Mac together via an official Apple USB-C charging cable or a TB3/TB4 cable.
+The cable must be plugged into the DFU port on both ends and support data transfer.

-- On the M1 Macbook Air, the DFU port is the usb-c port closest to the screen.
+On Intel machines, the DFU port is closest to the trackpad on the left side.

 -